Installing Heat Recovery System Cost

 The most common types of residential mechanical ventilation with heat recovery systems are counterflow and crossflow.

-Although some rotary wheel heat exchanger units are suitable for residential installation, they are more commonly found in commercial systems.
+Although some rotary wheel exchanger units are suitable for residential installation, they are more commonly found in commercial systems.

 Counterflow Heat Exchanger Cost